memorius/policy-auction/README-datastructures.txt

 - Apply policy deletions. "deletion" is an "obliterate" operation used when there's an edit conflict at policy creation, - see user_policy_votes; this will be rare; or for when someone creates something abusive.
 Find policies with state="deletion-pending" which have been in that state longer than GC_GRACE_SECONDS, and delete all records for that ID elsewhere in the system (expensive), then set state to "deleted" and leave there.

 - Merge duplicate tags.
-Read all records from tags table, find duplicates: winner is the one that is in misc["tags-by-name"], use merge/delete algorithm as described in "tags" above.
-Also ensure misc["tags-by-name"] is up-to-date - delete stray entries (lost write on rename), and add missing entries (lost write on tag creation).
+Read all records from tags table, find duplicates: winner is the one that is in memcache["tags-by-name"], use merge/delete algorithm as described in "tags" above.
+Also ensure memcache["tags-by-name"] is up-to-date - delete stray entries (lost write on rename), and add missing entries (lost write on tag creation).

+- Occasionally (few hours) - update policies per tag: read policies.tag_ records for each policy, write tags.policy_ records with TTL.

 Roles in the system: